 Students must earn 21 credits to complete the minor.
 Focused on theory and practice, the Digital Studies curriculum helps students gain experience using digital tools and develop a complex understanding of digital cultures.
 The curriculum covers topics such as:

 - Social media

 - Ethics and digital culture

 - Digital identity and representation

-You can find more information about the program and its requirements using the links on this website.
-Please contact us if you have any question.
+You can find more information about the program and its requirements using the links at the top of this page.
+Contact us if you have any questions.
 The Digital Studies minor is a unit of the Brooks College of Interdisciplinary Studies.

 "The digital studies minor has given me new ways to use my skills to tell stories for communities and nonprofit organizations that I care deeply about.
 Understanding the tools and practices of our shared digital experiences is a condition for compassionate design."
 (Kathryn Atkinson, 2019).

 "I can now inspect code to gain a basic understanding of how a site is built through programming language, which has allowed me to start thinking more about how websites but also the Internet operate on a deeper level."
 (Chelsea Best, 2019)

 "Through the minor, I have learned how to operate a camera, code with HTML and CSS, implement proper web design, and much more.
 Not only have I learned different tools that will help me in my future career, I also learned how to use them ethically."
 (Hunter Burin, 2019)